• About the theatre

 (actress of the Bolshoi Drama Theatre named after Tovstonogov) Gertrude, the Queen of Denmark and Hamlet’s Mother

-• SERGEI MARDAR, SERGEY KUZNETSOV
+• SERGEY MARDAR

 Polonius, the King’s Chief Counsellor